Getting Started

 codeusage init

 Initialize Codeusage and connect to your workspace.
-This registers hooks with your AI coding tool.

 Terminal